thufv/DeepFix-C-/README.md

 # Training

-In order to train, organize the input into bins for training and validation, with each bin containing a set of source files that compile.
+To train, organize the input into bins for training and validation, with each bin containing a set of source files that compile.
 Then run the script `data_processing/generate_data.py` to generate training data.
-The data needed for training is stored in the `network_inputs` directory.
+The data required for training the network is stored in the `network_inputs` directory.

 To train the network, use the script `neural_net/train.py`.
 This saves the model periodically in the directory `checkpoints`.